kragen/derctuo/markdown/scribal-basic.md

     restoreturtle pen θ x y

-Though this is not as graceful as the PostScript, and a lot longer, I think it's actually easier to read.
+Though this is not as graceful as the PostScript, and a lot longer, I think it’s actually easier to read.

 The initialization code maybe needs to get invoked somehow, although by using a `$penup` instead of `$pendown` we could get the right defaults from default initialization to zero.

-The higher-order function `saveexcursion` suggests using the block facility as a substitute for PostScript's gsave/grestore, which save the current stroke width, color, point, path, and so on, and then restore them.
+The higher-order function `saveexcursion` suggests using the block facility as a substitute for PostScript’s gsave/grestore, which save the current stroke width, color, point, path, and so on, and then restore them.
 And, as mentioned above, this would also work for `fill`: